-<system></system> This is the source system of the mirror to resume mirroring. <volume letter=""></volume> The drive letter of the mirror that you want to resume mirroring. <target system=""></target> This is the IP address of the target system of the mirror to resync.
+<system></system> This is the source system of the mirror to resume mirroring. <volume letter=""></volume> The drive letter of the mirror that you want to resume mirroring. <target< td="">This is the IP address of the target system of the mirror to resync.
+This optional parameter may be used if multiple targets are associated with the mirror.
+If not specified, a resync will be performed to all targets.</target<> This is the IP address of the target system of the mirror to resync.
 This optional parameter may be used if multiple targets are associated with the mirror.
 If not specified, a resync will be performed to all targets.

-8.7.10.
+9.7.10.
 CREATEJOB